Log of changes | ||

 3 Pitfalls to avoid

-2. Do not write codes from the coding table in the text, it serves no purpose when it is also specified in a coding table (also see point 1.).
+- Do not write codes from the coding table in the text, it serves no purpose when it is also specified in a coding table (see previous point about repetitions).

-3. Avoid circular reasoning/definitions.
-It can be necessary to refer to a later section of the SAP, but beware that this later section does not point back so that, e.g., the index date is defined as the date of the index date.
+- Avoid circular reasoning/definitions.
+It can be necessary to refer to a later section of the SAP, but make sure that this later section does not point back, so that in effect, the index date is defined as the date of the index date, or similar.

 4 Simple tip for specifying the order of inclusion-/exclusion criteria

 Draw timelines of hypothetical patients’ records in registries.
-How might records of various conditions relative to each other and the recruitment period affect who gets in- and excluded?
+How might records of various conditions, relative to each other and the recruitment period, affect who gets in- and excluded?
 Who would you want to include and who not?
-How can you set up the order of in- and exclusion criteria to achieve this?
-Of particular importance is at which point in the ordering of your inclusion-/exclusion criteria you define the index date.
+How can you set up the order of in- and exclusion criteria to obtain the desired study population?
+Of particular importance is the point in your inclusion-/exclusion criteria ordering, where you define the index date.
 Once the index date is set, it is generally of minor importance how subsequent criteria are ordered from the point of view of the data manager.

 Consider this description of a study population from a hypothetical protocol: